Mike Ford Player Props: Mariners vs. Rays

 Mike Ford At The Plate

-- Ford is batting .208 with six home runs and a walk.
+- Ford is hitting .204 with six home runs and a walk.

-- Ford has picked up a hit in seven of 21 games this season, with multiple hits three times.
+- Ford has reached base via a hit in seven games this year (of 22 played), and had multiple hits in three of those games.

-- In 19.0% of his games this season, he has hit a home run, and 10.7% of his trips to the dish.
+- He has hit a long ball in 18.2% of his games this season, and 10.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.